ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/04-qc-fastq-trimming-tijs.md

 HTML files as a webpage:

 ~~~
-$ open SRR2584863_1_fastqc.html
+$ open sub06_fastqc.html
 ~~~
 {: .bash}

-However, if you try this on our AWS instance, you'll get an error:
+However, if you try this on our genseq instance, you'll get an error:

 ~~~
 Couldn't get a file descriptor referring to the console
 ~~~
 {: .output}

-This is because the AWS instance we're using doesn't have any web browsers installed on it, so the remote computer doesn't know how to open the file.
+This is because the genseq instance we're using doesn't have any web browsers installed on it, so the remote computer doesn't know how to open the file.
 We want to look at the webpage summary reports, so let's transfer them to our local computers (i.e. your laptop).

-To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.
+To transfer a file from a remote server to our own machines, we will use `scp`.

 First we
 will make a new directory on our computer to store the HTML files